stakater/mto-docs/content/usecases/tenant.md

 ```

 With the above configuration all tenant namespaces and AppProject will not be deleted when tenant `bluesky` is deleted.
 By default, the value of `spec.onDelete.cleanNamespaces` is also `false` and `spec.onDelete.cleanAppProject` is `true`

-## What’s next

-See how Anna can create [namespaces](./namespace.md)
-With the above configuration all tenant namespaces will not be deleted when tenant `bluesky` is deleted.
-By default the value of `spec.onDelete.cleanNamespaces` is also `false`.